kazutomo/Chisel-MatMul/README.md

 Chisel matrix multiply systolic generator

+This is an NxN systolic-array matrix multiplication design written in Chisel3.
+The systolic array matrix multiplication computes a NxN matrix multiplication in O(N), while the computational complexity of the navive implementation and the best known software algorithm are O(N^3) and O(N^2.37), respectively.

-This generates a systolic-based matrix multiplication design, which computes a NxN matrix multiplication in O(N).
-Currently it only supports square matrices and NxN processing unites needs to be inferred (e.g., 3x3 matrix requires 9 process units).
+The current version only supports square matrices and NxN processing unites needs to be inferred (e.g., 3x3 matrix requires 9 process units).
+This is a straightforward spacial implementation thus N is limited by the available resource of a target device or a simulator.

 Getting Started